 Alcohol Possession and Use

-All students are required to comply with applicable laws and University regulations regarding the possession or consumption of alcoholic beverages.
+All students are required to comply with applicable local laws and University regulations regarding the possession or consumption of alcoholic beverages.

 - Any person under 21 years of age is underage in the State of Indiana and may not lawfully possess or consume alcoholic beverages.
 Students may be referred to the University Conduct Process for underage consumption, possession or transportation of alcoholic beverages, possession of false identification which misrepresents their age or identity, or for providing alcoholic beverages to any person who is underage.